guyde2011/MobCreatorBugsAndSuggestions/README.md

-# Mob Creator Bugs And Suggesions
+# Mob Creator Bugs And Suggestions

 To report or suggest things for this mob creator go to issues: